 Heh.
 Heh.
 Another day, another list.
 Glad to see you!
 Come in!
 Come into the crypt of terror!
 This is your host, Brad “Ghoulish” Gullickson, spooking!
 We’ve chosen a real meaty list of terror from some of my favorite, horrific comic book adaptations.
 I’m sure these titles will make your blood freeze in your veins and the hair on the back of your neck crawl!

 We FSR creeps are not your usual breed of movie maniac.
-We’ve assembled a collection of films, and in an order, you might find puzzling or dreadful.
+We’ve assembled a collection of films, and in an order that you might find puzzling or dreadful.
 Good!
 We are here to stir a little ghastly shock into your system.
 You look a little piqued, and some fiery debate might jump-start that gorgeous heart of yours.

 Beware of what evils lurk in the hearts of film freaks, and keep reading for a look at the 10 best comic book horror movies as voted on by “Cadaverous” Chris Coffel, “Killer” Kieran Fisher, “Ruthless” Rob Hunter, “Murderous” Meg Shields, “Jacksaw” Jacob Trussell, and myself.